tasmota/docs/docs/Scripting-Language.md

 20:21:28.259 Script: nv=51, tv=13, vns=279, vmem=3305, smem=4096
 nv = number of used variables in total (numeric and strings)
 tv = number of used string variables
-vns = total size of name strings in bytes (may not exeed 255) or #define SCRIPT_LARGE_VNBUFF extents the size to 4095
-vmem = used heap ram by the script (psram if available)
+vns = total size of name strings in bytes (may not exceed 255) or #define SCRIPT_LARGE_VNBUFF extents the size to 4095 vmem = used heap ram by the script (psram if available)
 smem = used script (text) memory (psram if available)